DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

 .. note::

-  This page has been written as an addendum to the general Turntable-EX documentation and focuses on the changes required to enable traverser mode.
+  This page has been written as an addendum to the general |EX-TT| documentation and focuses on the changes required to enable traverser mode.
 Please ensure you are familiar with the other existing documentation also.

 What you need for traverser mode
 _________________________________

-The same components outlined in :ref:`ex-turntable/ex-turntable/ex-turntable:what you need for turntable-ex` apply in traverser mode, with two likely exceptions:
+The same components outlined in :ref:`ex-turntable/ex-turntable/ex-turntable:what you need for ex-turntable` apply in traverser mode, with two likely exceptions:

 1. Home and limit sensors: Given the need for positive stops at each end's limit of travel, be it vertical, horizontal, or restricting rotation within an arc for limited rotation turntables, micro switches are likely a better choice for these.